-The Lesbian, Gay, Bisexual, Transexual, Queer/Questioning Plus (LGBTQ+) Pride Month is celebrated in the United States to commemorate the Stonewall Riots, which occurred at the end of June 1969.
+The Lesbian, Gay, Bisexual, Transgender, Queer/Questioning Plus (LGBTQ+) Pride Month is celebrated in the United States to commemorate the Stonewall Riots, which occurred at the end of June 1969.
 The commemorative month also recognizes the impact LGBTQ+ individuals have had on history—locally, nationally, and internationally.

 The City of Rockville has issued proclamations declaring LGBTQ+ Pride Month since June 2017.
-The City will celebrate 2021 PRIDE month with a panel discussion titled “Coming Out to Your Community”.